 What triggers a discussion of rebranding in the life sciences?

 There are many factors that may trigger a conversation about rebranding within a life science organization.
 As I explained above, I believe the word “rebranding” is a red herring, and we should actually shift these conversations into whether or not a repositioning is needed.
-There are five categories of factors to think about in regard to repositioning or rebranding.

 I’m dividing these factors into five categories, relating to the environment, audiences, touchpoints, brand-story and position.
 Within each, there are factors that should give rise to a repositioning discussion, and those factors that might.
 When I say should or might, please note that I am only talking about starting the repositioning discussion.
 Once you begin that discussion, you may or may not choose to complete a repositioning.